The Ultimate Guide To Weightlifting Shoes

 This is even more important if you are focusing on certain lifts, like the squat and deadlift.
-In fact, lifting in the wrong shoes can really hinder your progress – and I see guys doing this all the time at the gym without even realizing it.
+In fact, lifting in the wrong shoes can really hinder your progress – and I see people doing this all the time at the gym without even realizing it.

-So, to make sure that you aren’t one of those guys, I’ve decided to write this guide that will go over all of the ins and outs of weightlifting shoes.
+So, to make sure that you aren’t one of those people, I’ve decided to write this guide that will go over all of the ins and outs of weightlifting shoes.
 Let’s get right into it.